Frexium/archi-secu-TP1-basic-script-keylogger/README.md

 python keylogger_to_txt.py
 ```

-## keylogger.py
+## keylogger_++.py

+This script is a better version of the previous one.
+It send the logs either in a remote web server using an HTTP request, or save it locally.
+To choose wich option you prefer, either input the server's address, or "local" in the `server` variable.

-This script allows for more customization, including specifying the log file location and enabling/disabling logging.
-It records keystrokes and logs them into a file named "log.txt" in the specified directory (default is the current working directory).
-The logging interval can be adjusted by modifying the timer in the `report()` function.
+The logging interval can be adjusted by modifying the timer in the `report()` function, and the file's repository can be changed by inputting the wanted path in the `path` variable.

 ### Usage:

 ```
-python keylogger.py [--log-file=<path_to_log_file>]
+python keylogger_++.py
 ```

-Replace `<path_to_log_file>` with your desired log file path (optional).
-If no argument is provided, the script will default to using a "log.txt" file in the current working directory.

 ### Log File Format:

 The logs are saved as plain text, with each line representing a single keystroke or key event.
 Keystrokes are represented by their corresponding ASCII characters, while non-printable characters (such as function keys) are represented by their names.
 Special characters like space, enter, and backspace are also included in the log file.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 ## License